 Cons: You will need to stump up the money for you raw materials, plus invest some time in making your crafts.

 8. Become a Virtual Assistant

 If you have good admin skills why not make money from home by setting yourself up as a remote PA, handling general office duties for businesses that don’t need full-time secretarial support?

 You’ll need office experience, space to work,and a reasonably efficient computer with broadband and up-to-date software.
-Again, Elance and Odesk are both good hunting ground for Virtual Assistant jobs.
-Register for free at Elance here and register at Odesk (also free) here.
+UpWork is the best hunting ground for Virtual Assistant jobs, and you can register for free!

 Pros: Good rates and you can choose your hours.